Microsofts Azure DevOps is a great online CI/CD tool for developers and teams. Some of its most important features are:

 - click 'App Services' in the left panel

-- click the blue button 'Create App Services' or, if you already have one or more app services running, click the '+Add' button at the top
+- click the blue button 'Create app service' or, if you already have one or more app services running, click the '+Add' button at the top

-This is the part where we are going to create a GIT repository within Visual Studio Team Services and upload our web application code to the cloud.
+This is the part where we are going to create a GIT repository within Azure DevOps and upload our web application code to the cloud.

-Browse to https://www.visualstudio.com/ and login using your Microsoft account.
-Visual Studio Team Services will load your personal space, then follow these steps:
+Browse to https://dev.azure.com/ and login using your Microsoft account.
+DevOps will load your personal space, then follow these steps:

-You can check this by going into Visual Studio Team Services and choosing 'Code' in the main menu bar; you will see all your added files appear in that section and you can just browse through them.
+You can check this by going into DevOps and choosing Repos > Branches in the main menu; you will see all your master branch with all the added files located in that section and you can just browse through them.

 But what if I don’t wanna use ASP.NET Core…?

 No problem!
-Visual Studio Team Services lets you build lots of other type of applications as well: ASP.NET, JAVA, Node.js, Android, etc. You could also just add an empty template as a build step and configure a PowerShell script, command line tool, Grunt task, Docker, Maven, Jenkins, XCode, you name it.
+Azure DevOps lets you build lots of other type of applications as well: ASP.NET, JAVA, Node.js, Android, etc. You could also just add an empty template as a build step and configure a PowerShell script, command line tool, Grunt task, Docker, Maven, Jenkins, XCode, you name it.

-Now that we have all our code in the Visual Studio Team Services project, it’s time to automate the build process.
+Now that we have all our code in place, it’s time to get our deployment pipelines up & running.

 My build broke!